 There had been well over a decade of anti-Muslim violence by Greek Christian forces in Cyprus prior to the invasion.
-The Greek Cypriot leadership thought the rights given to Turkish Cypriots under the 1960 constitution had gone too far; they should be assimilated & subjugated.
-In response, they had designed the Akritas plan which aimed to change the constitution in favour of of Greek Cypriots, persuading the world powers to accept this, and violently subdue the Turkish Cypriot civilian population if they didn’t comply.
+The Greek Cypriot leadership thought the rights given to Turkish Cypriots under the 1960 constitution had gone too far; Turkish Cypriots should be assimilated & subjugated or else.
+In response, they had designed the Akritas plan which aimed to change the constitution in favour of of Greek Cypriots, persuade the world powers to accept this and violently subdue the Turkish Cypriot population if they didn’t submit.

 After further disagreements and skirmishes erupted in 1963, 109 Turkish Cypriot or mixed villages were obliterated and 25,000–30,000 Turkish Cypriots were ethnically cleansed in what The Daily Telegraph called an “anti-Turkish pogrom”.
-On 2 July 1974, Makarios himself complained to the Greek military dictatorship of Greece’s blatant interference in his affairs – Greece’s response was to launch the coup on the 15 July, and Turkey invaded on the 20 July to protect the Turkish Cypriot population.
+On 2 July 1974, Makarios himself complained to the Greek military dictatorship of Greece’s blatant interference in his affairs – Greece’s response was to launch the coup on the 15 July.
+Turkey invaded on July 20.

-After two military operations that year (and further massacres of Turkish Cypriots by Greek fascist groups) 40% of Cyprus fell into Turkish hands and the Turkish Republic of Northern Cyprus was declared in 1983.
+After two military operations that year (and further massacres of Turkish Cypriots) 40% of Cyprus fell into Turkish hands and the Turkish Republic of Northern Cyprus was declared in 1983.

-Cyprus fell under the domain of the Ottoman Empire in the 16th century and remained in their hands until the 19th, when Britain took control after the Congress of Berlin in 1878, formerly annexing Cyprus (together with Egypt and Sudan) illegally from the Ottomans in November 1914, up until the end of colonial Cyprus in 1960.
+Cyprus fell under the domain of the Ottoman Empire in the 16th century and remained in their hands until the 19th, when Britain took control after the Congress of Berlin in 1878, formerly annexing Cyprus (together with Egypt and Sudan) illegally from the Ottomans in November 1914.
+British rule lasted until the end of colonial Cyprus in 1960.

-Britain applied the principle of “divide and rule”, deliberately pitting Muslims and Christians against each other in order to prevent them uniting in common cause against the colonisers.
-Greek and Turkish nationalism didn’t help either; the Greek junta that came to power in 1967 strongly promoted ultranationalism, while Turkish nationalism flowered after Atatürk took power, deliberately indoctrinating Turkish Cypriots with secularism (laicism) and nationalism to eliminate Islam’s role in everyday life.
-Eventually the community largely identified as more Turk than Muslim – and Islam forbids nationalism, for very good reasons.
+Britain applied the principle of “divide and rule”, deliberately pitting Muslims and Christians against each other to prevent them uniting in common cause against the occupation.
+Greek and Turkish nationalism didn’t help either; the Greek junta that came to power in 1967 strongly promoted ultranationalism, while Turkish nationalism flowered after Atatürk took power.
+Atatürk’s principles were frantically imparted to a Muslim population already weakened by British attempts to weaken their connection to the Islamic faith.
+Eventually, Kemalist secularism (laicism) and nationalism combined to largely eliminate Islam’s role in everyday life and the Muslim community came to identify itself as Turkish first and Muslim in name only.

 In the early fifties a Greek nationalist/fascist group formed called the Ethniki Organosis Kyprion Agoniston (EOKA, “National Organisation of Cypriot Fighters”).
 Their objective was to drive the British out, then unify with Greece.
 They deliberately targeted and killedc Turkish Cypriots in order to provoke anti-Greek riots and create strife that they could use to their advantage.
-The group was massively destructive, and supported by Greece throughout.
+The group’s atrocities were supported by Greece throughout.

 A combination of cancerous nationalism, colonialism and fascism resulted in massacres and forced Turkey’s hand.
-Since the declaration of independence in the north, the world has almost unanimously condemned the north and claimed independence to be “illegal”.
+Since the declaration of independence in the north the world has near-unanimously condemned the north and claimed its independence is “illegal”.